fdutine79/autotest/README.md

 ### Test mean differences

-Compare mean differences using `test_ttest()`.
+Compare mean differences using `test_means()` (former `test_ttest()`).
 The function performs a parametric T- or Welch-Test or a non-parametric Wilcoxon, repectively Mann-Whitney U test.
 Give a metric variable as first parameter and a factored or character variable (grouping) as second parameter.

 Dependent variable must be normal within each group as proven by `test_normality()` function, and $\ge 30$ to pass for parametric tests.